-Summer is peak season for vacation requests and if you’re one of those managers who has leave forms piling up on their desk, you might find yourself in the unfortunate position of having to decline a few.
+Summertime and year-end holiday season are often peak times for vacation requests.
+If you’re one of those managers who has leave requests piling up in your inbox, you might find yourself in the unfortunate position of having to decline a few.
 So let’s brush up on some managerial etiquette on how to diplomatically decline leave requests.

 - Inability to cover work with existing staff